Dionysis Skoulidas: Professional career

 Skoulidas played for the first time in the top-tier level Greek Basket League, on 11 April 2012, at the age of 14.
 That was the only game that he played in during the 2011–12 Greek League season.
 The rest of that season, he played in Peristeri's youth club.

 In the next season, 2012–13, he only played in Peristeri's youth club.
 In the 2013–14 and 2014–15 seasons, he played with Peristeri in the 3rd-tier level semi pro level Greek B League.
 Skoulidas signed his first professional contract with the senior men's team of Peristeri in 2015, at the age of 18, after he rejected an offer from AEK Athens, and renewed his contract with Peristeri, in order to have more playing time.
 In the subsequent 2015–16 season, he played with Peristeri in the Greek 2nd Division.

 In July 2016, Skoulidas moved to AEK Athens.
 He was loaned to Koroivos Amaliadas for the 2017–18 season.
 After that, he moved with a free agent transfer to Holargos in July 2018.

+On July 14, 2023, Skoulidas was signed by Greek 2nd Division club Doxa Lefkadas.

+On June 26, 2024, Skoulidas joined Mykonos of the Greek A2 Elite League.
+After winning the Greek A2 Elite League championship with the club in 2025, Skoulidas renewed his contract with the club until 2026.